How to Create a Budget Through Budget PercentagesPublished on May 20, 2022 by Daniel Azzoli

 Setting Your Budget Percentages

-While we’ve established that using budget percentages can be helpful, we haven’t gotten any closer to breaking down how you should actually be organizing your finances.
+While we’ve established that using budget percentages can be helpful, we haven’t gotten any closer to breaking down how you could actually be organizing your finances.
 To start, let’s take a look at some of the common things that will likely be in your budget.
 These can include:

 - Housing costs